 Image source: Getty Images.

 Marginal vs. effective

-So notice that while your $75,000 income has you in the 25% tax bracket, it's not all taxed at a flat 25%.
-If it were, your tax bill would be $18,750.
-Instead, we have a progressive tax system, taxing our early dollars relatively little and, if we make it to higher income amounts, taxing our later dollars at higher rates.
+While your $92,000 income has you in the 28% tax bracket, it's not all taxed at a flat 28%.
+If it were, your tax bill would be $25,760.
+Instead, the U.S. has a progressive tax system that taxes your early dollars a relatively small amount.
+If you make it to higher income amounts, the higher rates will be applied to your later dollars.

-Divide your actual tax amount, $14,521.25, by your $75,000 income, and you'll arrive at 19.4%.
-That's your effective tax rate, vs. your marginal rate of 25%.
-The marginal rate reflects what your next dollar of income would be taxed at, while the effective rate reflects the rate you pay on all your income.
+Divide your actual tax amount, $18,741.75, by your $92,000 income, and you'll arrive at 20.4%.
+That's your effective tax rate vs. your marginal rate of 28%.
+The marginal rate reflects what your next dollar of income would be taxed at, while the effective rate reflects the rate you'll pay on all your income.

-That's what you can expect for 2016, income-tax wise.
-Stay tuned for further tax changes and updates, as they happen.
+That's what you can expect for 2017 when it comes to your income tax.
+Stay tuned for further tax changes and updates as they happen.

 Longtime Fool specialistSelena Maranjian, whom you can follow on Twitter, owns no shares of any company mentioned in this article.Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.